 Renewable energy exploration, development and demand has always been on an upward trend.
-Factors such as environmental impact, depleting fossil fuel stocks and volatile oil prices have had significant impact on the desire to increase the generation of renewable energy.
+Factors such as environmental impact, depleting fossil fuel stocks and volatile oil prices have had a significant impact on the desire to increase the generation of renewable energy.
 Between 2010 and 2014, renewable energy consumption of the top countries has effectively doubled from 168 million tons to 316 million tons of oil equivalent.

 Wind and solar power are considered the most effective and affordable sources of renewable energy.
 Although they trail hydropower by a great margin, the environmental and social impact of wind and solar make them most favorable for development globally.
-China had highest wind power installed capacity followed by the United States.
+China had the highest wind power installed capacity followed by the United States.

 The push for wind power as a very lucrative energy source is being boosted by development in the technology available and accomplishments of completed projects.
 This was demonstrated on 9th July 2015 when Denmark generated 140% of her electricity demand from wind turbines.
 Denmark is on record as having the highest per capita installation of wind generated power with 700MW per every million people.
 This certainly caused a tinge of envy for the UK who are pushing for lowering costs of wind power to be equal to gas costs by 2020.
 Private firms are also jumping on the wind bandwagon.
 Google recently unveiled plans to buy a 13% stake in a wind power project in Kenya.
 The 310 MW station is expected to be operational by 2017.